 Center for Cultural Resources items circulate for twenty-one days after approval by the Director of the Center for Cultural Resources.
 If Center for Cultural Resources items become overdue, the patron's borrowing privileges will be suspended until the materials are returned.

-Comments may be submitted to: Gabrielle M. Carr, Coordinator of Public Services.
+Comments may be submitted to: Christopher Proctor, Coordinator of Access Services.